dhjc/dhjc.github.io/about.md

 published: true
 ---

-Generalist Data Scientist with academic background in both Physics and Social Sciences.
+Senior Data Scientist with academic background in both Physics and Global Politics.
+Chartered Scientist and member of the [OR Society](https://www.theorsociety.com/).

 # My MPhys Physics Dissertation